TheSaaSZoo/PermissionPanther/README.md

 # PermissionPanther
+The permissions platform for developers who want to spend less time on permissions.

-Permissions for killer apps
+Permissions for killer apps.

 https://permissionpanther.com

 ## What is Permission Panther?

-Permission Panther is a simple and highly scalable Relationship Based Access Control (ReBAC) service.
+Permission Panther is a simple and highly scalable Relationship Based Access Control (ReBAC) platform that allows to you spend less time on permissions and more time on your code.

+## Why another ReBAC solution?
+How does it compare to others?

+Check out [our awesome blog post for more](https://docs.permissionpanther.com/blog/rbac-vs-rebac), but in short, existing solution are no easier to understand and maintain than custom code.
+We wanted to build a platform that could:

+- Set and check access in one line of code
+- Is accessible to every developer
+- Was the most simple part of any codebase, and as easy to use as any other package
+- Scale with the apps it protects

 ## Environment Variables